whisthq/whist/client-applications/desktop/README.md

 ## Publishing to Production

+Before publishing for production, make sure to package for production (see above) and test locally.
+In order to publish to production, you will run all the steps for packaging and need to make sure all the Cmake and other dependencies listed above are satisfied on your system.
 Once you are ready to publish for auto-update to the Fractal users, you need to do a few things:

 1- Go into `/desktop/package.json` and update the `"bucket":` field to the proper bucket for the operating system you are publishing for: